bgcarlisle/Numbat/docs/assignments.md

 on a per-reference basis, allowing extractors to click to open individual references to be extracted.

+Note: There is no "save changes" or "undo" on this page.
+Assignment changes are live instantly.
+So before adding or removing assignments, make sure you're doing what you mean to.

+Also note: Removing an assignment does *not* delete any extractions already completed by user.
+It only removes that extraction from their "Do extractions" list.
+It will still be available in the extractions export page, if it was completed.

+Assignments can be manually added or removed by clicking the extractor name in the grid on the reference set assignment page.
+When the user name has a "✓" beside it, the assignment has been successfully added.
+When he user name has an "✗" beside it, the assignment has been successfully removed.

+Assignments can be added or removed en masse using the tools provided above the grid of references on the reference set assignment page.
+This is done in 3 steps:

+1. Select references.
+Either check/uncheck the relevant rows in the grid, or use the "select" tools above the grid.
+You can select a random number of references, a random number of references with assignments/extractions already done, a random number with assignments/extractions already done with a particular form, or all the references where a user-selected column corresponds to a value of that column in the reference set.
+If Numbat is told to extract a greater number of random references than there are that meet the criteria provided (e.g. "select 50 random references" when the reference set contains only 10 references), all of the references that meet the criteria will be selected.
+2. Choose a form.
+A user can in principle be assigned to extract the same reference using an arbitrary number of different forms.
+3. Choose a user.
+The action taken using the references and form selected will only affect the chosen user.
+(Once the action is completed, the selections will not be cleared, so you can repeat them again for another user, if desired.)
+4. Perform the action of assigning the selected form and reference to the user in question, or removing that assignment.

+There is a "Download assignments" link at the top-right of the grid on each reference set assignments page.
+This link allows the user to download a TSV of all assignments for that reference set and their extraction status.

 ---

 [Previous: Forms and extraction elements](forms.md)